-UPDATE: Join us Tuesday, July 21, at 2 p.m. for a webinar on the brief, featuring its author Sarah Griffen, Maine DHHS Deputy Commissioner Bethany Hamm and KVCAP Director of Child and Family Services/Educare Tracye Fortin, and others.
+UPDATE: Watch a recording of a webinar featuring the brief’s author Sarah Griffen, Maine DHHS Deputy Commissioner Bethany Hamm and KVCAP Director of Child and Family Services/Educare Tracye Fortin, and others.

 The two-generation approach to serving low-income families holds important lessons for state policies and systems

 Portland, Maine – Today, the John T. Gorman Foundation released it latest policy brief – “The Two-Generation Approach: Recommendations for Bridging Practice and Policy in Maine” – which offers a set of recommendations and strategies to strengthen the way state policies and systems serve the needs of Maine families.
 With many families currently struggling with the impacts of the COVID-19 pandemic, the report offers way to support parents in the workforce, promote the healthy development of children, streamline the way government works with families, and increase the value of public investments.

 “If ever an event could reinforce the intertwined nature of families, it has been the COVID-19 pandemic, a crisis that has impacted parents and their children alike.
 Whatever the future may hold, the most effective strategies for helping vulnerable families move forward will be ones that take all of their challenges and strengths into account,” said John T. Gorman Foundation President & CEO Tony Cipollone.
 “Over the last several years, hundreds of Maine families have benefited from such a strategy – the two-generation approach.
 The successful application of the two-generation model in Maine and across the country holds important lessons for strengthening the way our state policies and government work with families.”